 1. Wash your hands thoroughly with soap and water.

 2. Wipe the rubber stopper on your testosterone vial with an alcohol wipe.
-Let it air-dry for 10 seconds.
+Let the alcohol dry completely before puncturing the stopper, following the wipe instructions.

-3. Pull the insulin syringe plunger back to draw air equal to your prescribed dose volume.
+3. Pull the syringe plunger back to draw air equal to your prescribed dose volume if your pharmacist has instructed this vial technique.

-4. Insert the 31G needle through the rubber stopper and gently push the air into the vial.
-This equalises pressure and helps the oil draw.
+4. Insert the needle through the rubber stopper and gently push the air into the vial if instructed.
+This can equalise pressure and help the oil draw.

 5. Invert the vial.
 Keep the needle tip in the oil and slowly pull back the plunger to draw your prescribed dose.
-Fine needles draw oil slowly -- this is normal; don't force it.
+Fine needles draw oil slowly; don't force it.
+If drawing is impractical with the specified syringe, ask your pharmacist whether a different draw method is needed.

 7. Wipe your chosen injection site with a fresh alcohol wipe.
 Let it air-dry.

 10. Slowly push the plunger to inject.
-Hold the needle in place for 5--10 seconds after injecting before withdrawing.
+Hold the needle in place for 5 to 10 seconds after injecting before withdrawing.

-11. Apply light pressure with a clean alcohol wipe if any fluid appears at the site.
+11. Apply light pressure with clean dry gauze or cotton if any fluid appears at the site.

 12. Dispose of the syringe in your sharps container immediately.